 Charlie is a freelance Sports Broadcaster covering various sports from rugby to football, basketball to alpine skiing.
 Based in London he has a deep knowledge of a wide variety of sports.
 He works for all the major broadcasters in The UK, a number of international ones and world governing bodies.
-He also does Sports Presentation and this year will be doing the stadium announcing at The FA Cup final having previously worked on events such as The Olympic and Paralympic Games.
-He also does voice over work on shows such as A League of Their Own.
+He also does Sports Presentation and did the stadium announcing at The 2018 FA Cup final having previously worked on events such as The Olympic and Paralympic Games.
+Finally he provides voice over for shows such as Sky One’s BAFTA winning A League of Their Own.

 2017 saw Charlie calling the beach volleyball World Championships from Vienna.
 Mercedes Benz contracted him as the host for the Mercedes Trophy world Final in Stuttgart where he hosted Q and A sessions with Bernhard Langer.
 He was lead commentator for BT Sport on The Hockey World League Semi Final in London and Brussels and continued with Gillette World Sport, Mobil 1 The Grid, Aviva Premiership, Euroleague Basketball and The WTA Tour.

 2016 was another busy year with The Olympic Games in Rio where he covered archery, beach volleyball and football.
 Earlier in 2016 Charlie made his full debut on The BBC’s Ski Sunday calling the men’s downhill from Korea and the women’s downhill from Garmisch.
 He also commentated for The Corporation at Wimbledon for a third successive year.
 He covered the Winter Youth Olympic Games from Lillehammer and the lighting of The Olympic Flame for Rio 2016 for The IOC YouTube channel.